 Welcome to the historic Dixie Highway's newest attraction!
 Enjoy at least one beer at all participating breweries (in any order) during a six-month period to receive a cool prize.
-Get the Dixie Highway Brewery Trail Passport stamped at each location.
-Since original trail member Vice District has closed its brewery, you can go to any of the other trail breweries a second time to complete your passport and get your prize!
+Get the Dixie Highway Brewery Trail Passport stamped at each of the locations.
 To download your passport and for additional rules please visit DixieHighwayBreweryTrail.com.

 10426 South Western Ave, Chicago, IL

 This is a full service, award winning brewery with a global kitchen dedicated to enriching the South Side of Chicago.
 Serving up wine and spirits too.

 Friday & Saturday 11:30AM–Midnight